 Apples: 2 Benefits of the ‘Miracle Fruit’

-Although most fruits have properties that fight against high cholesterol, the apple apparently has some advantage.
-It controls cholesterol and helps lower weight, according to research conducted by the Department of Nutrition at the University of Florida.
+Although most fruits have properties that fight against high cholesterol, the apple has some advantages.
+According to research conducted by the Department of Nutrition at the University of Florida, it controls cholesterol and helps lower weight.

-Studies have revealed that pectin and polyphenols — antioxidants present in the skin of apples that help eliminate waste and toxins found in the organism — improve lipid metabolism and reduce the production of inflammatory molecules associated with the risk of heart disease.
+Studies have revealed that pectin and polyphenols—antioxidants present in the skin of apples that help eliminate waste and toxins in the organism—improve lipid metabolism and reduce the production of inflammatory molecules associated with the risk of heart disease.

-Researchers analyzed a sample of 160 women between the ages of 45 and 65, which they randomly divided into two groups.
-Half ate an apple a day (75 grams per day for one year) and the rest consumed raisins during the same period.
+Researchers analyzed a sample of 160 women between 45 and 65, randomly dividing them into two groups.
+Half ate an apple a day (75 grams daily for one year), and the rest consumed raisins during the same period.

 2 results of the University of Florida’s nutrition study